QuantiniumX/obsidian/C++/C++ STL/C++ Standard Template Library.md

-The C++ Standard Template Library (STL) is a collection of algorithms, data structures, and other components that can be used to simplify the development of C++ programs.
-The STL provides a range of containers, such as vectors, lists, and maps, as well as algorithms for searching, sorting and manipulating data.
+The C the development of C++ programs.
+The STL provides a range of contain++ Standard Template Library (STL) is a collection of algorithms, data structures, and other components that can be used to simplifyers, such as vectors, lists, and maps, as well as algorithms for searching, sorting and manipulating data.

 ### Some of the key components of the STL include:
 1. Containers: The STL provides a range of containers, such as vector, list, map, set, and stack, which can be used to store and manipulate data.